softmonkeyjapan/angular-color-chooser/README.md

 # Why

 There's a bunch of color picker components out there, they are great at what they are doing, and this one does not aims to replace them.
-Unfortunately, allowing your end user to choose any color they want to, can lead sometimes to a UI-break.
+Unfortunately, allowing your end users to choose any color they want to, can lead sometimes to a UI-break.
 So how do you handle a case when you only want to allow to pick a color from a custom color palette?
 This component is the answer.

 **Requirements:** AngularJS 1.3+
 **File Size:** 0.98 kb minified